OsamaAlhejaily/Week1/README.txt

 Company Registration System:

-A responsive registration system for companies, built using HTML, Tailwind CSS, and JavaScript.
+A responsive registration system for companies, built using HTML, Tailwind CSS, Animate CSS, and JavaScript.
 It features form validation, real-time data fetching, and a loading spinner.

 ---